antarctica/ops-data-store/README.md

   lon_ddm    TEXT                     GENERATED ALWAYS AS ((geom_as_ddm(geom)).x) STORED );

-Users should then have, or should no longer have, access to relevant managed [Datasets](#datasets).
 CREATE INDEX IF NOT EXISTS NEW_DATASET_geom_idx
   ON controlled.NEW_DATASET USING gist (geom);

-**Note:** If needed, BAS IT can also update team/group memberships.
 CREATE OR REPLACE TRIGGER NEW_DATASET_updated_at_trigger BEFORE INSERT OR UPDATE
   ON controlled.NEW_DATASET